Northeastern students build tech skills while taking AI challenge

 “From the theory to the concept in the 1950s, we got the basics about machine learning, deep learning and generative AI,” said Jenny Huang, a computer science master’s student in Seattle.
 “It was a very good foundation.”

-Students also received a deep look at the evolution of prompt engineering for AI-integrated products.
-Engineering and data science professor Ram Hariharan led a workshop where students explored the different outcomes of basic and more sophisticated prompts.
+Students also engaged with industry professionals from Microsoft and T-Mobile to understand how AI is influencing their work and product development efforts.
+At the end of the week, students took a deep look at the evolution of prompt engineering for AI-integrated products with engineering and data science professor Ram Hariharan, who led a workshop where students explored the different outcomes of basic and more sophisticated prompts.

 “We looked at how few-shot prompting can be combined with chain-of-thought methods,” Huang said.
 “Then we can use a more advanced and comprehensive method called ReAct prompting.
 It progressed from very basic to advanced methods, which is useful for academics and also daily life and work.”